barrysteyn/barrysteyn.github.com/content/Essay/How-RSA-Works-With-Examples.md

 **Example**: Lets work in the set $\mathbb{Z}_9$, then $4 \in \mathbb{Z}_9$ and $gcd(4,9)=1$.
 Therefore $4$ has a multiplicative inverse (written $4^{-1}$) in $\bmod 9$, which is $7$.
 And indeed, $4\cdot 7 = 28 = 1 \bmod 9$.
 But not all numbers have inverses.
 For instance, $3 \in \mathbb{Z}_9$ but $3^{-1}$ does not exist!
 This is because $gcd(3,9) = 3 \neq 1$.

+##Prime Numbers
+[Prime](http://en.wikipedia.org/wiki/Prime_number) numbers are very important to the RSA algorithm.
+A prime is a number that can only be divided *without a remainder* by itself and $1$.
+For example, $5$ is a prime number (any other number besides $1$ and $5$ will result in a remainder after division) while $10$ is not a prime[ref]A [Composite](http://en.wikipedia.org/wiki/Composite_number) number is the formal name given to a number that is not prime.[/ref].

+This has an important implication: For any prime number $p$, every number from $1$ up to $p-1$ has a $\gcd$ of 1 with $p$, and therefore has a multiplicative inverse in modulo $p$.

 ##Euler's Totient
-[Euler's Totient](http://en.wikipedia.org/wiki/Euler%27s_totient_function) is the number of elements that have an inverse in a set of modulo integers.
+[Euler's Totient](http://en.wikipedia.org/wiki/Euler%27s_totient_function) is the number of elements that have a multiplicative inverse in a set of modulo integers.
 The totient is denoted using the Greek symbol phi $\phi$.
-From $\ref{bg:gcd}$ above, we can see that the totient is just a count of number of elements that have their $\gcd$ with the modulus equal to 1.
-Now for any prime number $p$, every number from $1$ up to $p-1$ has a $\gcd$ of 1 with $p$.
+From $\ref{bg:gcd}$ above, we can see that the totient is just the count of the number of elements that have their $\gcd$ with the modulus equal to 1.
 This brings us to an important equation regarding the totient and prime numbers:

 \begin{equation}
 	\label{bg:totient} p \in \mathbb{P}, \phi(p) = p-1